rubygarage/rubygarage.github.com/slides/trailblazer/endpoint.markdown

 - `created` when an operation successfully ran through the pipetree to create one or more models.
 - `success` when an operation was run successfully.
 - `present` when an operation is supposed to load model that will then be presented.

 All outcomes are detected via a Matcher object implemented in the endpoint gem using pattern matching to do so.

-Please note that in the current state, those heuristics are still work-in-progress.
+Please note that in the current state, those heuristics are still work-in-progress, so it is adviced to use your own outcomes.

 ---